cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Functional Area (PDF1).md

 - Significant to core networks is "the edge," where networks and users exist

->Core part can be identified as a full optical network.
+>Core part can be identified as a ==full optical network.==

 ## Edge Network
-The edge may perform intelligent functions that are not performed inside the core network.
+The edge may **perform intelligent functions** that are not performed inside the core network.
 The core network then switches the packets which significantly improves performance The kind of technologies used are partially copper, partially fiber and partially wireless.